smintank/Budget-manager/README.md

 - [ ] Debts and payments reminder

 Deprecated feature
-- [ ] Adding expenses and incomes in Google Sheets
+- [X] Adding expenses and incomes in Google Sheets

 Frontend
-- Planned in future
+- Planned in the future

 Testing
 - [ ] Tests covering